-- 1. the boiler was pressurized with nitrogen, disconnect the nitrogen supply source and vent the boiler.2.
-Using the lowdown valve, drain the boiler partially and make up with feedwater so as to dilute the chemical residuals to operating concentration levels. - 3.
-After the boiler water concentrations
+- If the boiler was pressurized with nitrogen, disconnect the nitrogen supply source and vent the boiler. - Using the blowdown valve, drain the boiler partially and make up with feedwater so as to dilute the chemical residuals to operating concentration levels. - After the boiler water concentrations and the water level are returned to proper operating conditions, the boiler can be started in the normal manner.